Frequently Asked Questions

 - The school runs a variety of after school clubs and activities.
-To access the weekly enrichment timetable, please click here.
+To access the Secondary school 'After School PE Club Timetable', please click here.

 What library facilities do you have?

 - The secondary library is located within the Academy’s Learning Resource Centre and is staffed by a qualified librarian.

 - We currently have in the region of 15,000 books on our shelves of which approximately two thirds are fiction and the remaining third non-fiction.

 - The fiction titles are colour coded to enable students to easily find their preferred genres and we have a dedicated section for students with special educational needs.
 Similarly the non-fiction titles are grouped by subject with a shelf index to direct students to their required topic.

 - In addition to the books the LRC contains teaching space for up to 60 students and 15 networked computers which offer electronic resources such as My Maths, BBC Bitesize and other educational software and this is constantly being developed.
-Students have instant access to the academy intranet, Virtual Learning Environment and restricted internet for research purposes and we will shortly be rolling out our online library catalogue – Eclipse.net which will enable students to request, reserve and review resources including physical and e-books, recommended websites, periodicals and other materials.
-Related to this students, staff and parents will be able to remotely access our resources through a free app – iMLS available for download at www.microlib.co.uk.
+Students have instant access to the academy intranet, restricted internet access for research purposes and an online library catalogue – Eclipse.net which enables students to request, reserve and review resources including physical and e-books, recommended websites, periodicals and other materials.
+Students, staff and parents are able to remotely access library resources through a free app – iMLS available for download at www.microlib.co.uk.

 What is the school's homework policy?